UNIVERSAL FUND MEMBERArchitect | Photographer | Traveler | Graphic Designer

 Charles joined Watsi on August 8th, 2013.
-Five years ago, Charles joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Charles' most recent donation traveled 8,500 miles to support Monicah, a widowed mom-of-six from Kenya, to fund treatment for cervical cancer.
+Six years ago, Charles joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Charles' most recent donation traveled 8,500 miles to support Ann, a determined and resilient 16-year-old student from Kenya, to fund surgery to heal her hand.